esialb/teensy-sisc-doc/README.md

 The Single-Instruction-Set Computer (**SISC**) is a CPU and associated Von Neuman architecture that has only has only a single instruction: Subtract and Branch if Negative (**SBN**).

-ISC as implemented on Teensy has a 64-bit address space with 16-bit words.
+SISC as implemented on Teensy has a 16-bit address space with 16-bit words.

 Word bits are `0` through `15` inclusive, where bit `15` is the most-significant bit.